 Many Wanted the Case Thrown Out

-If the Supreme Court took the case and ruled against the public trust doctrine for Great Lakes shoreline, Michigan Resorts, Hotels, and Cottage owners that seasonally rent out their beachfront homes may have been be forced to tell their clients to stay put and not walk the beach.
-Beachfront owners may have been entitled to put fences along their property right up to the water’s edge to block access.
+If the Supreme Court took the case and ruled against the public trust doctrine for Great Lakes shoreline, Michigan Resorts, Hotels, and Cottage owners that seasonally rent out their beachfront homes may have been being forced to tell their clients to stay put and not walk the beach.
+Beachfront owners may have been entitled to put fences along with their property right up to the water’s edge to block access.

 The Supreme Court Great Lakes Access ramifications were huge and we are relieved that the public trust access standard continues